isharaka/CarND-LaneLines-P1/writeup.md

 4. Mask out a triangular area of interest at the bootom half of the image
 5. Find Hough lines

-At this point I split the region of interest to left and right halves, to ensure I detect lane markers on eother side. i.e. to avoid detecting 2 'line' on the same side due to potential edges due to shadws and curbs
+At this point I split the region of interest to left and right halves, to ensure I detect lane markers on either side. i.e. to avoid detecting 2 'lane markers' on the same side due to potential edges due to shadws and curbs

+6. Convert Hough lines to a binary image for use with morphing and contour recognition (I did not end up using morphing since the pipeline did not show much improvement with it)

 ![alt text][image1]

-6. Convert Hough lines to a binary image for use with morphing and contour recognition (I dod not end up using morphing since the pipeline did not show much improvement with it)

 7. Next I found contours on the Hough lines to detect lane marker segments
 ![alt text][image2]